Skip to content

 Feature Cosyra Termux

-Free tier 10 hours of compute, no credit card Unlimited, local device
+Free tier 1 hour on signup + 10-hour, 7-day trial, no credit card Unlimited, local device

 AI agents pre-installed Claude Code, Codex CLI, OpenCode, Gemini CLI None (install yourself; community workarounds)